chudkowsky/howcryptoworksbook/Chapter_04_Layer_1_Blockchains.md

 ---

-## Chapter 18: Layer 1 Landscape Survey
+## Section 2: Layer 1 Landscape Survey

-For full coverage of Solana, see Part III.
+For full coverage of Solana, see Chapter III.
 This chapter surveys other L1 ecosystems and cross-cutting design themes.

 ### Exploring the Broader Layer 1 Landscape